Nathan Carter Newbold: Works

 He edited Five North Carolina Negro Educators published in 1939.
 Barry F. Malone wrote a dissertation on him and education in Jim Crow era North Carolina.

 The North Carolina Digital Collections have some of his correspondence available online.
 North Carolina Central University has a collection of his and his family's papers.
+Duke University has a collection of his papers.